Statements, press releases as well as up-to-date text and graphics on the Mobility Data Space.

 The Mobility Data Space provides all its members with equal and transparent access to data and aims to spark competition for the best ideas and concepts.

-To learn about innovative solutions for the mobility sector that the Mobility Data Space helped bring about, go to Business Cases.
+To learn about innovative solutions for the mobility sector that the Mobility Data Space helped bring about, go to Use Cases.

 The Mobility Data Space makes it possible to try out new ideas and jointly develop data-driven business models through the exchange of a wide variety of mobility data and through networking with other players from the mobility segment.

-The Mobility Data Space offers participants a marketplace to monetize their own data, with full control over their own data and contracts.
+The Mobility Data Space offers members a marketplace to monetize their own data, with full control over their own data and contracts.

-Participants can network with experts from start-ups, SMEs, public transport, municipalities, politics and science via a wide range of events and the MDS Forum – and work together with them in a spirit of trust.
+Members can network with experts from start-ups, SMEs, public transport, municipalities, politics and science via a wide range of events – and work together with them in a spirit of trust.

 Would you like to benefit?
 Find out how you can become a member of the Mobility Data Space in just a few steps.

-Use of the data space is free of charge until 2024, so data providers receive all the revenue from trading their data prior to that date.
-From 2024 onwards, users will be charged a comparatively low fee.
+Use of the data space is free of charge until end of 2024, so data providers receive all the revenue from trading their data prior to that date.
+From 2025 onwards, users will be charged a comparatively low fee.
 This amount will cover the cost of continuous development as well as operating expenses.
 This is made possible by the holding company’s non-profit status.

 In the Mobility Data Space, data providers have full sovereignty over their data.
-Conditions for the use of individual data offers are freely agreed between data provider and data recipient.
+The terms and conditions for the use of individual data offers are freely agreed between the data provider and the data recipient.

 Data is transmitted directly between the contractual parties (peer-to-peer).
 There is no central data storage, and the data provider always knows who is using their data.